-The downside of fine-mesh screens is that when they are extremely fine, these screens can begin to grow algae or mold when used in very wet environments.
+The downside of fine-mesh screens is that when they are extremely fine, they can begin to grow algae or mold if used in very wet environments.
 Because the gaps in the mesh are so small, some water droplets might remain stuck in the gaps due to surface tension.
 Typically, this isn’t a problem because the water eventually evaporates when rain ceases or the temperature rises.
 However, if the region is particularly rainy, humid, or cloudy, these droplets might rarely get the opportunity to dry, and microscopic algae or mold can start to grow within the water and slowly spread across the mesh.
 Over time, this can start to impede water flow or damage the mesh.
 However, this usually will take months to happen, so regular cleaning can prevent this issue.
-Furthermore, most companies that offer this style of guard also offer a warranty that can protect the homeowner against early wear and damage to these guards that affect their functionality.
+Furthermore, most companies that offer this style of guard also offer a warranty that will protect the homeowner against early wear and damage.

 Often, these gutter guards are intended for installation by professionals; however, they can also be installed by the homeowner in many cases.
 Micro-mesh gutter guards are the best option on the market, and while no solution is perfect, they are the most highly recommended and used among professional contractors.

 Screen gutter guards are typically made from aluminum, steel, plastic, or vinyl sections with small holes in them.
 The holes may be punched through a sheet of material, but sometimes a wide wire mesh with large holes is used.
 This style is conceptually similar to using a mesh gutter screen, but the holes are much larger.
 The larger gutter screen blocks leaves, sticks, twigs, animals, and most debris from entering the gutter system, and water is able to easily pass through the screen.